 Civic Learning Awards

-civic learning award logoThe awards recognize and celebrate public schools K-12 who demonstrate a commitment to providing rich civic learning opportunities for students.
+civic learning award logoThe awards recognize and celebrate public schools K-12 that demonstrate a commitment to providing rich civic learning opportunities for students.

 The Civic Learning Awards were first presented in 2012 and have recognized more than 400 public schools of all grade levels across California.